-Goal 1: The FCI scores were not as high as we would like (we actually saw record high numbers for the department in PY 111, but none of those students are physics majors, and that success did not translate to PY 151, even though Dr. Martell taught both classes).
-Since Dr. Watson had such a high level of success in 2010, we expect that the Fall 2012 results will be better, although continued success is still a goal.
+Goal 1: The FCI scores were again excellent, the second time in a row that Dr. Watson's students performed at this level.
+The hope is that Dr. Martell's classes will continue to show improvement in this area, as the students in PY 111 had a 44.5% gain this fall.
 The MFT is a different story.
 Our results vary widely, and seem to be overly affected by a single student succeeding or failing, so it is hard to draw substantive conclusions from the data.
 One thing we suspect is occurring is that some students do not take the test as seriously as we'd hope, given that the test currently is given outside of any classes, so there are no consequences either for high or low scores.
-Starting in Spring 2013, we will tie the tests to courses (the specific details are still under discussion), and hopefully we will be able to get the students to focus and do as well as they can, without adding unnecessary stress at the end of the semester.
+Starting in Spring 2014, we will tie the tests to courses (the specific details are still under discussion), and hopefully we will be able to get the students to focus and do as well as they can, without adding unnecessary stress at the end of the semester.